-Two Types of Custody in Ohio
+What Types of Custody Are There in Ohio?

 Every state has its own laws, regulations, and standards for determining child custody.
 Ohio recognizes two types of custody: physical and legal custody.
 Physical custody determines the residency of the child and the parent’s daily care responsibilities.
 Custody arrangements can include sole physical custody or joint custody, where both parents act as primary caregivers and the child lives in both homes.
 The amount of time the child spends in each home varies depending on the situation and the child’s best interests.

 Legal custody gives a parent the ability to make decisions on behalf of the child.
 The court may award joint legal custody even if one parent has primary physical custody.
 Joint legal custody is generally preferred by the courts to ensure that both parents are actively involved in making decisions about the child’s education, religion, and medical treatment, unless there is a compelling reason for awarding sole legal custody.

 Important custody decisions must be made during the divorce process.
 Whenever possible, our Lucas County child custody attorneys try to have families work together to achieve a fair and favorable custody arrangement.
 However, when negotiation and mediation do not yield results, the court will award custody based on the best interests of the child.